kingmathers92/mega-dl/README.md

-# MultiHost Downloader
+# MegaDL

-MultiHost Downloader is a fast, safe, and user-friendly tool for downloading albums from multiple file hosting services, including:
+MegaDL is a fast, safe, and user-friendly tool for downloading albums from multiple file hosting services, including:

 - Pixeldrain
 - Bunkr (bunkr.me)